jasnell/w3-socialwg-activitystreams-conformance/language-set/README.md

 }
 ```

 The string literal and language map forms are required for all consumers, while the other forms are optional.
-Compliant producers MUST only output either the string literal or language map form.
+Compliant producers MUST only output either the string literal or language map form (note: there is an issue with JSON-LD here... which is set up to do one form OR the other, not either.
+We'll need to resolve this)